Dr. Rüdiger Paschotta, Founder and Managing Director of RP Photonics AG

 Dr. Rüdiger Paschotta has an international reputation as a distinguished expert in technical areas such as lasers and amplifiers, nonlinear optics, fiber technology, ultrashort pulses, and noise in optics.
 He is author or coauthor of many publications, in particular of over 100 articles in scientific journals, over 120 presentations at international conferences, and of several books and book chapters.
-Also, he is the author of the well-known Encyclopedia of Laser Physics and Technology.
+Also, he is the author of the well-known RP Photonics Encyclopedia.

 Dr. Paschotta originally started his career in scientific research.
 In 2002, he achieved the habilitation at ETH Zürich and received the Fresnel Prize of the European Physical Society (EPS) in 2002.
 Despite his success as a researcher (see his CV with publication list), in 2004 he started the company RP Photonics Consulting GmbH in Zürich, Switzerland.
-(The company moved to Bad Dürrheim, Germany, in 12/2010.)
-His full-time occupation is now to serve companies in the photonics industry worldwide.
+(The company moved to Bad Dürrheim, Germany, in 2010, and to Frauenfeld, Switzerland, in 2022, and is now RP Photonics AG.)
+He serves companies in the photonics industry worldwide.
 Typical tasks are to work out feasibility studies and designs for lasers and other photonic devices, to identify and solve technical problems, to find suitable laser sources for specific applications, and to do tailored staff training courses on specialized subjects.
-Dr. Paschotta enjoys to be involved in manifold industrial projects with a great variety of both technical aspects and types of services, and regularly achieves very high levels of customer satisfaction.
+Dr. Paschotta regularly achieves very high levels of customer satisfaction.

 |Titles and honors|